jupyter-xeus/xeus-cling/README.md

 ## Installation

 xeus-cling has been packaged for the conda package manager on the linux platform.
 To be sure that the installation works, it is preferable to install `xeus-cling` in a fresh conda environment.
+It also needed to use miniconda installation whereas anaconda installation because with anaconda you can have a conflict with the `libzmq` library which is already installed.

-So, if you want to create an environment named `cling`
+So, if you want to create an environment named `cling` with your miniconda installation

 ```
 conda create -n cling